theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="APIServerAccessProfile"></a>APIServerAccessProfile
 ---------------------------------------------------------

 APIServerAccessProfile tunes the accessibility of the cluster's control plane.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/api-server-authorized-ip-ranges
+See also [AKS doc](https://learn.microsoft.com/azure/aks/api-server-authorized-ip-ranges). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).